-Q: I have noticed that you are an avowed disciple of Mauser-type rifles which feature controlled-round feed since most of your personal rifles are built on F.N and Mark-X Mauser actions or are Model 70 Winchesters.
-Can you explain why you think the M98 system is superior to the push-feed system for hunting purposes?
+Q: I have noticed that you are an avowed disciple of Mauser-type rifles which feature controlled-round feed since most of your personal rifles are built on FN and Mark-X Mauser actions or are Model 70 Winchesters.
+Why you think the M98 system is superior to the push-feed system for hunting purposes?

 A: The Mauser 98 action may be old, but it provides the most foolproof feeding and extraction system of all bolt actions.

 It is built around a non-rotating, wide steel hook extractor with a long tail which is attached to a rotating collar mounted in a groove in the bolt body.
 Designer Peter Mauser achieved the maximum purchase area for his extractor.